Khovanov complexes of rational tangles: Khovanov complexes of rational tangles

-We now come to an important isomorphism.
-If there is any piece of machinery to take away from the paper, this is it, since the entire paper is based on it.
-The isomorphism is as follows.
+We will also not worry about the signs of morphisms between subobjects in general.
+Negating a differential in a chain complex gives an isomorphic complex, and we are only considering complexes up to homotopy.
+It should be noted that we cannot just negate any map between subobjects though: this would in general not even give a complex.
+The fact that the squares in our complex anti-commute means we still need to keep track of the relative sign of adjacent maps though.

-We've presented these complexes using the same format that we used in the previous section for readability.
-Namely, the objects of the complexes consist of the diagonal direct sums of subobjects in the diagram, and the non-zero maps between these are indicated.
-As with the previous section we will drop the direct sum symbols which indicate which subobjects are in the same homological height; this information can be inferred from the arrows in the diagram.
+We now come to a type of isomorphism we call a `square isomorphism'.
+If there is any piece of machinery to take away from the article, this is it, since the entire article is based on it.